Chronos 2.1-HD High Speed Camera - Pre Order

 - Power cord (with location-appropriate plug)

 - CS to C mount lens adapter

-- Nikon F to C OR Canon EF/EF-S to C FotodioX lens adapter (to be decided at the moment of purchase)
+- Nikon F to C FotodioX lens adapter (normally possible to get a Canon EF/EF-S to C FotodioX lens adapter but out of stock for now)

 - User Manual